Friday 11 July 1941

 |HMS Defender sinking in the Mediterranean, 11 July 1941.|

 After dark, the Luftwaffe raids Port Said and Ismailia with 52 bombers.

-On Malta, the Italians conduct a fierce fighter attack that begins at 13:21.
+In Malta, the Italians conduct a fierce fighter attack that begins at 13:21.
 The Macchi 200 fighters strafe Luqa Airfield and destroy a Wellington bomber, damage four Wellingtons, and damage two Marylands.
-Hawker Hurricanes of RAF No. 185 Squadron intercept the Italian planes and while chasing them north, shoot down three Italian fighters and damage four others.
+Hawker Hurricanes of RAF No. 185 Squadron intercept the Italian planes and while chasing them north, shooting down three Italian fighters and damaging four others.